Amazon WorkSpaces FAQs

 Q - Can I bring my Windows Desktop licenses to WorkSpaces Personal and WorkSpaces Pools?

-A: You use your own Windows 10 or Windows 11 desktop licenses with WorkSpaces Personal through a bring-your-own-license (BYOL) agreement if they meet Microsoft’s licensing requirements.
+A: You use your own Windows 10 or Windows 11 desktop licenses with WorkSpaces Personal and WorkSpaces Pools through a bring-your-own-license (BYOL) agreement if they meet Microsoft’s licensing requirements.
 To learn more about the licensing requirements for Windows Desktop on AWS, see the Windows Desktop section of the Microsoft on AWS FAQ.
 Desktop Windows requires dedicated hardware for compliance with Microsoft licensing.
 See the Requirements section of the Amazon WorkSpaces BYOL documentation for more information.
-WorkSpaces Pools do not currently support BYOL for Windows 10 or Windows 11.

 Q: What benefits are there in bringing my own Windows desktop licenses to Amazon WorkSpaces?

-A: By bringing your own Windows Desktop licenses to Amazon WorkSpaces, you will save $4 per Amazon WorkSpace per month when being billed monthly, and you will save money on the hourly usage fee when being billed hourly (see the Amazon WorkSpaces pricing page for more information).
+A: By bringing your own Windows Desktop licenses to Amazon WorkSpaces, you will save $4 per user per month for WorkSpaces Personal when being billed monthly, and you will save money on the hourly usage fee when being billed hourly.
+For WorkSpaces Pools you will save $4.19 per user per month in RDS SAL fees (see the Amazon WorkSpaces pricing page for more information).
 If you have any applications which specifically require Windows Desktop, bringing your own Windows Desktop license will enable you to use those on WorkSpaces.

 Q: How do I get started with bringing my Windows desktop licenses to Amazon WorkSpaces?